yashKumar2412/Web-Socket/README.md

 1. Client application: The client application generates and sends 10K requests to the server and receives a response appending a randomly generated number at the end of the message sent.
 2. Client website: The HTML webpage sends a single request to the server and receives a randomly generated number.

-For a detailed summary, refer the report attached.
+For a detailed summary, refer the Web Socket Assignment Report attached.